How Food Listers documents global cuisine and ranks dishes on the map.

 Mission

-cultural understanding, and highlight the beauty of traditions outside our own.
-Our goal is to document the
+highlight the beauty of traditions outside our own.
+Our goal is to

 Data Sources